opendocsg/slw-judgments-backfill/2005_SGCA_12/report.md

 **The appellants’ argument**

-32     The appellants have argued, following the decisions of this court in _RSP Architects Planners & Engineers v Ocean Front Pte Ltd_ [1996] 1 SLR 113 (“ _Ocean Front_ ”) and _RSP Architects Planners & Engineers (Raglan Squire & Partners FE) v MCST Plan No 1075_ [1999] 2 SLR 449 (“ _Eastern Lagoon_ ”), that the MCST in this case would have a direct cause of action in tort against the contractors and professional advisors, and that under neither the narrow ground nor the broad ground was Prosperland entitled to substantial damages.
+32     The appellants have argued, following the decisions of this court in _RSP Architects Planners & Engineers v Ocean Front Pte Ltd_ <span class="citation">[1996] 1 SLR 113</span> (“ _Ocean Front_ ”) and _RSP Architects Planners & Engineers (Raglan Squire & Partners FE) v MCST Plan No 1075_ <span class="citation">[1999] 2 SLR 449</span> (“ _Eastern Lagoon_ ”), that the MCST in this case would have a direct cause of action in tort against the contractors and professional advisors, and that under neither the narrow ground nor the broad ground was Prosperland entitled to substantial damages.
 They argued that there was no legal black hole warranting the law granting to a party like Prosperland a cause of action to sue for substantial damages.
 If there was any breach of duty, the MCST, the real party to suffer the loss, should be the one to sue in tort for the loss.

 **_The narrow ground_**